billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

     * Select any one of the imec slots.
     * Select your NI multifunction I/O device (SpikeGLX programs its output).
     * Use your own signal generator.
-Set it for 1 Hz and 50% duty cycle.
+Set it for {1,2,or,3} sec and 50% duty cycle.

 2. Feed wires from the source to one channel in each stream.